 Additional information on the methodologies that reporters use to determine GHG emissions

 All reports submitted to EPA are evaluated by electronic validation and verification checks.
 If potential errors are identified, EPA will notify the reporter, who can resolve the issue either by providing an acceptable response describing why the flagged issue is not an error or by correcting the flagged issue and resubmitting their annual GHG report.

-For additional information describing EPA’s verification process in more details, please read the GHGRP Verification Factsheet.
+Additional information describing EPA’s verification process in more details

 - For More Information

 For more detailed information from each industrial sector, view the GHGRP Data Highlights and select an industry from the text box on the right hand side.

 Use FLIGHT to view maps of facility locations, obtain summary data for individual facilities, create customized searchers, and display search results graphically.

 Downloadable spreadsheets containing summary data reported to the GHGRP from each reporter are available on the Data Downloads page.

 All other publicly available data submitted to the GHGRP are available for download through Envirofacts.